 To protect adjacent undisturbed vegetation and other ecological resources, a comprehensive Erosion and Sediment Control Plan will be developed and implemented prior to Facility construction (Appendix 13-C).
-Other mitigation measures to avoid or minimize impacts to vegetation include marking sensitive areas (such as wetlands) where no disturbance or vehicular activities will be allowed, consistent with 19 NYCRR §900-6.4 (e), educating the construction workforce on respecting and adhering to the physical boundaries of off-limit areas, employing best management practices during construction, and maintaining a clean work area within the designated construction sites.
-The Applicant will hire an independent environmental monitor to conduct inspections of all areas requiring environmental compliance during construction activities, with an emphasis on those activities that are occurring within sensitive areas consistent with 19 NYCRR §900-6.4 (b).
+Other mitigation measures to avoid or minimize impacts to vegetation include marking sensitive areas (such as wetlands) where no disturbance or vehicular activities will be allowed, consistent with 16 NYCRR Section 1100-6.4 (e), educating the construction workforce on respecting and adhering to the physical boundaries of off-limit areas, employing best management practices during construction, and maintaining a clean work area within the designated construction sites.
+The Applicant will hire an independent environmental monitor to conduct inspections of all areas requiring environmental compliance during construction activities, with an emphasis on those activities that are occurring within sensitive areas consistent with 16 NYCRR Section 1100-6.4 (b).

-Alternative technologies that will be employed during construction to minimize impacts upland and wetland communities adjacent to streams include the use of trenchless technologies to install collection lines under various streams and selective tree removal methods that minimize soil disturbance and retain the existing root biomass and seed bank.
+Alternative technologies that will be employed during construction to minimize impacts to communities within and adjacent to streams and wetlands includes the use of trenchless technologies to install collection lines under sensitive resources and selective tree removal methods that minimize soil disturbance and retain the existing root biomass and seed bank.

-As previously discussed in Section 11(a), all plant communities identified within the Study Area are common to New York State.
+As previously discussed in Exhibit 11(a), all plant communities identified within the Study Area are common to New York State.
 Therefore, no impacts to unique or rare natural communities will result from Facility construction.
 Following construction activities, temporarily disturbed areas will be seeded (and stabilized with mulch and/or straw, if necessary) to reestablish vegetative cover in these areas.
 Except in active agricultural fields, native/naturalized species will be allowed to revegetate temporarily disturbed areas.

-At the end of the Facility's operational life, the Applicant will remove Facility components and restore the land, as described in Exhibit 23, consistent with 19 NYCRR §900-6.6(a) requirements.
-Following completion of decommissioning and restoration, lands within the Study Area are expected to return to pre-construction conditions.
+At the end of the Facility's operational life, the Applicant will remove Facility components and restore the land, as described in Exhibit 23, consistent with 16 NYCRR Section 1100-6.6(a) requirements.
+Following completion of decommissioning and restoration, lands within the Study Area are expected to return to preconstruction conditions.